Adaptive Optics Imaging Breaks the Central Caustic Cusp Approach Degeneracy in High Magnification Microlensing Events

 where $M_{L}$ is the lens mass, $G$ and $c$ are the gravitational constant and speed of light. $D_{L}$ and $D_{S}$ are the distance to the lens and source, respectively.
 Figure \ref{fig:mass-dist} shows the measured mass and distance of the binary lens.
 The red curve represents the constraint from the mass-luminosity relation, with dashed lines representing the error from the Keck lens flux measurement.
 For this close stellar binary case, the empirical mass-luminosity relation was numerically calculated for each star in the lens system, considering that the measured lens flux with Keck is the combination of two luminous stars with a non-negligible mass ratio $q$.
-Additionally the $\theta_{E}$ constraint from the close stellar binary scenario is shown in green, with dashed lines representing the error on the $\theta_{E}$ measurement. \\ The OGLE-2011-BLG-0950 lens system is located at a distance of ${\sim}6.7$ kpc and has a mass ratio of $q = 0.42 \pm 0.05$ and total mass of $M_{TOT} = 1.59^{+0.08}_{-0.05}M_{\sun}$, which gives a primary mass of $M_A = 1.12^{+0.06}_{-0.04}M_{\sun}$ and secondary mass of $M_B = 0.47^{+0.04}_{-0.03}M_{\sun}$.
+Additionally the $\theta_{E}$ constraint {from the direct measurement of $\mu_{\textrm{rel}}$ from Keck is shown in green, with dashed lines representing the error on the $\theta_{E}$ measurement.
+Lastly, we include in Figure \ref{fig:mass-dist} the estimated mass and distance values from the largely unconstrained microlensing parallax measurement as given by the stellar binary light curve modeling.} \\ The OGLE-2011-BLG-0950 lens system is located at a distance of ${\sim}6.7$ kpc and has a mass ratio of $q = 0.42 \pm 0.12$ and total mass of $M_{TOT} = 1.59^{+0.08}_{-0.05}M_{\sun}$. {The combination of the relatively large error on the mass ratio from the light curve modeling and the relatively small error on the total mass from the Keck imaging gives a primary mass of $M_A = 1.12^{+0.11}_{-0.09}M_{\sun}$ and secondary mass of $M_B = 0.47^{+0.13}_{-0.10}M_{\sun}$}.
 These masses are consistent with a $K$ dwarf orbiting a star near the top of the main sequence.
-The best-fit close binary solution gives a 2D projected separation of $a_{\perp} = 0.39^{+0.05}_{-0.04}\,$AU for the binary stars.
+The 2D projected separation for the close binary is measured to be $a_{\perp} = 0.39^{+0.05}_{-0.04}\,$AU for the binary stars.
 Table \ref{tab:lens-params} gives all of the lens system parameters along with their 2$\sigma$ ranges for the close stellar binary solution.\\